openAMRobot/OpenAMR/README.md

 This project is licensed under the MIT License.
 For more info please check `LICENSE` [LICENSE](https://github.com/openAMRobot/OpenAMR/blob/main/LICENSE) file in the root directory.

+## Ownership, licensing, and contributions

+OpenAMRobot is a project initiated, operated, and controlled by **Botshare LTD** (Cyprus Company ID HE479056).
+Botshare LTD owns the transferable economic rights in original OpenAMRobot material created by or validly assigned to it.
+Third-party material remains subject to its respective ownership, licences, and notices.

+Public distribution under this repository's applicable licence grants the permissions stated in that licence; it does not transfer ownership of underlying copyright, trademarks, patents, or other intellectual property.

+Accepted external contributions require DCO sign-off and an applicable Individual or Corporate Contributor Agreement governing assignment of transferable economic rights to Botshare LTD. Contributor attribution and legally non-waivable authorship or moral rights remain recognized.

+See the organization [IP Policy](https://github.com/openAMRobot/.github/blob/main/IP_POLICY.md), [Contribution Guide](https://github.com/openAMRobot/.github/blob/main/CONTRIBUTING.md), and [Contributor Agreement Process](https://github.com/openAMRobot/.github/blob/main/CLA.md).